 To evaluate the partial widths all of aforementioned decays, we invoke technical tools of the three-point SR method necessary to find strong couplings at corresponding $\mathfrak{M}$-meson-meson vertices.
 When exploring the annihilation channels we employ also a relation between heavy quark vacuum expectation value $\langle \overline{c}c\rangle $ and gluon condensate $\langle \alpha _{s}G^{2}/\pi \rangle $.
 But this manipulation does lead to additional free parameters in analysis.

-This article is organized in the following way:, we compute The masses and current couplings of the hadronic molecules $J/\psi B_{c}^{+}$ and $\eta _{c}B_{c}^{\ast +}$ are calculated in Sec.\ \ref{sec:Mass}.
+This article is organized in the following way: The masses and current couplings of the hadronic molecules $J/\psi B_{c}^{+}$ and $\eta _{c}B_{c}^{\ast +}$ are calculated in Sec.\ \ref{sec:Mass}.
 In Sec.\ \ref {sec:Widths1} we consider the decay channels $\mathfrak{M\rightarrow }J/\psi B_{c}^{+}$ and $\eta _{c}B_{c}^{\ast +}$ and calculate their partial widths.
-The subdominant modes of $\mathfrak{M}$ are explored in sections \ref {sec:Widths2} and \ref{sec:Widths3}.
-In section \ref{sec:Widths3} we present our prediction for the full decay width of $J/\psi B_{c}^{+}$.
-The last part \ref{sec:Conc} of this paper is reserved for discussion and contains also our concluding remarks.
+The subdominant modes of $\mathfrak{M}$ are explored in Secs. \ref {sec:Widths2} and \ref{sec:Widths3}.
+In section \ref{sec:Widths3} we present our prediction for the full decay width of the molecule $J/\psi B_{c}^{+}$.
+The last part, \ref{sec:Conc}, of this paper is reserved for discussion and contains also our concluding remarks.